OnRampToStem/scool_lti/README.md

 # Running Locally

 ## Configuration

 Requires a `.env` file in the root of the project directory.

 ## Database Setup

-Sqlite is used for local development.
-See the section `Database > Initializing` below for information on how to seed the database.
+Sqlite is used for local development when running the app directly from Python.
+When running locally, the initdb script is called at startup.
+If a custom `scale_initdb.json` is not provided, the provided `scale_initdb-example.json` will be used to seed the database.

 ## Running with Python